vega/altair/doc/user_guide/transform/aggregate.rst

     # ...

-For more information on shorthand encodings specifications, see :ref:`encoding-aggregates`.
+For more information on shorthand encodings specifications, see :ref:`shorthand-description`.

-The same plot can be shown using an explicitly computed aggregation, using the :meth:`~Chart.transform_aggregate` method:
+The same plot can be shown via an explicitly computed aggregation, using the :meth:`~Chart.transform_aggregate` method:

 .. altair-plot::